-In order to make our particular idea function as a general one, Hume claims, we re-purpose the idea, which is a psychological capacity different from abstraction.
+In order to make our particular idea function as a general one, Hume claims, we re-purpose the ideas.
+Repurposing is a psychological capacity different from abstraction.

-A particular idea becomes general by being annexed to a general term, that is, to a term which, from a customary conjunction, has a relation to many other particular ideas and readily recalls them in the imagination (Treatise I.1.7, p 6).
+A particular idea becomes general by being annexed to a general term, that is, to a term which, from a customary conjunction, has a relation to many other particular ideas and readily recalls them in the imagination (ibid, p 6).